Hiker dies after fall from cliff at river gorge in U.P. - NewsBreak

 Douglas Welker slipped at the edge of the cliff at Sturgeon River Gorge near Houghton County’s Laird Township, state police said Tuesday.

-Welker of Pelkie fell 20 feet and struck his head.
+Welker of Pelkie fell 20 feet (6 meters) and struck his head.
 He was pronounced dead at the scene.
 An investigation reveals his death to be accidental, state police said.

-The gorge is part of the rugged Sturgeon River Gorge Wilderness, about 80 miles west of Marquette.
+The gorge is part of the rugged Sturgeon River Gorge Wilderness, about 80 miles (128 kilometers) west of Marquette.

 Comments / 0